Sign up for Funding Circle newsletter!

 For example, the 252 small business sales that took place on the third quarter of 2014 included an average seller carryback of 18% of the deal.
 This means that a buyer using a 7(a) loan would only have to come up with 7% of the deal’s total on her own, bringing the purchase closer to reality.
 To learn more about the 7(a) loan program, including fees, interesting rates, and terms, visit the SBA’s website.

-An alternative to a loan from a SBA approved lender is a term loan from Funding Circle with an interesting rate starting at 4.99%*.
+An alternative to a loan from a SBA approved lender is a term loan from Funding Circle with competitive interest rates.
 A key advantage of a Funding Circle term loan is the speed to process your application, providing you a decision within 48 hours, an offer within three days, and a deposit of funds in your account within one week.
 On the other hand, SBA loans have a long review time, leaving applicants waiting up to 14 weeks to receive their loan proceeds.
 Speed matters in the acquisition of a small business and Funding Circle’s streamlined loan decision process could give you the edge over competing bidders to close on a deal.

 You can borrow up to $1 million, and terms from one to three years.
 Using the latest cash flow statement from the small business and making your own cash flow projections for the next three years, you can determine whether or not a term loan is the right financing option.